wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    Kinds with ? are known in websites but not listed by this az command (which you can run after you're setup to run CLI commands:

    <ul><pre><strong>az cognitiveservices account list-kinds</strong></pre></ul>

-   Bot and IoT (Edge) Services are in addition to the above.

    PROTIP: CAUTION: Each service has a different maturity level <a target="_blank" href="https://azure.microsoft.com/en-us/downloads/">in its documentation at azure.microsoft.com/en-us/downloads</a>, such as <a target="_blank" href="https://azure.github.io/azure-sdk/releases/latest/python.html">SDK for Python</a> open-sourced at <a target="_blank" href="   https://github.com/azure/azure-sdk-for-python/">github.com/azure/azure-sdk-for-python</a>, described at <a target="_blank" href="https://docs.microsoft.com/en-us/azure/developer/python/">docs.microsoft.com/en-us/azure/developer/python</a>.